RoryHemmings/pic/README.md

 # pic
-Image visualization for the windows terminal
+Improved version of my previous image visualization for the windows terminal